-As a former basketball and tennis high school coach, Dr. Reid received his B.A. in psychology with a minor in leadership studies at the University of San Diego.
+After pursuing his passion as a basketball and tennis high school coach, Dr. Reid received his B.A. in psychology with a minor in leadership studies at the University of San Diego.
 He went on to receive his master's degree in Mental Health Counseling & Behavioral Medicine at Boston University's School of Medicine, while gaining specialized training and experience in Sport Psychology at Boston University's School of Education, working with local college teams.
 He then earned his Ph.D. degree at Boston University in Counseling Psychology where he gained successful practical experience working with Division I athletes.
 Dr. Reid has several years of specialized training in treating anxiety at the world renowned Center for Anxiety at BU, successfully helping his clients overcome anxiety and regulate their emotions, which he integrates when working with athletes.

 Successful at working with a diverse range of athletes in his private practice and training experiences, Dr. Reid brings a professional, positive, personable, collaborative, and insightful perspective.
 His approach is individually tailored and integrated from a range of theories, science, and practical experiences and insights.
 The key is to understand the individual while determining the approach to teaching skills and fostering growth for performance enhancement and well-being.
 Dr. Reid sets his clients on the trajectory which defines their potential and allows them to proudly actualize excellence and embrace the process.
 He assists his clients to achieve powerful results in sport and in life.

 As an athlete and as a person we benefit from a solid and healthy foundation that will be there for us at the end of the day, no matter what we experience on our journey and no matter the outcomes.